SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 the same variable.
 This step also makes sure to skip and elements with identities that have been flagged as literalized.

-#### Merging Redundant Conditions
+#### Conditionn Merging

 Any two conditions in the learned rule that share the same identities in all three elements can be combined.
 In such cases, it is logically impossible for those two conditions to match two different WMEs and cause the same rules to match in the substate.
-(If the two conditions were to match two different WMEs, at least one of the other rules in the explanation trace that had unified the two conditions would not have matched.)
-As a result, EBC can safely merge those two conditions without losing generality.
+(If the two conditions were to match two different WMEs, at least one of the other rules in the behavior trace that had unified the two conditions would not have matched.)
+As a result, EBBS can safely merge those two conditions without losing generality.

-#### Polishing Conditions
+#### Condition Simplification

-EBC polishes the conditions of the learned rule by pruning unnecessary constraints on literalized elements and replacing multiple disjunction constraints with a single simplified disjunction.
+EBBS polishes the conditions of the learned rule by pruning unnecessary constraints on literalized elements and replacing multiple disjunction constraints with a single simplified disjunction.